Winmalee Neighbourhood Centre Inc.

 NILS is an interest free loan scheme initiated by Good Shepherd Youth and Family Service in Victoria.
 NILS is designed to assist low income and disadvantaged people access credit without the burden of interest charges or hidden fees.

 NILS was introduced to the Blue Mountains by the Winmalee Neighbourhood Centre in 1998 and is now available throughout the Blue Mountains in four locations.
+The Centre also assists with loans in the Hawkesbury local government area.

 Who is eligible to access a loan from Winmalee NILS?